vivirenremoto/full_code_alchemist/README.md

 # Notes

 - In each problem the programming languages solutions are arranged alphabetically.
-- If you know a better solution for a problem the pull request are welcome.
+- If you know a better solution for a problem or you are missing a programming language solution all the pull request are welcome.